pomponchik/escaping/README.md

 @exception_escaping(exceptions=[ValueError]):
 def function():
-  raise ValueError  # And this is not.
+  raise KeyError  # And this is not.
 ```

 ... and for the [context manager mode](#context-manager-mode):